Trinidad, Cuba: Geography

 The town proper is divided into the barrios (quarters) of Primero, Segundo and Tercero.
 The whole municipality counts the consejos populares (wards) of Centro, Zona Monumento, Armando Mestre, La Purísima, Casilda, Federación Nacional de Trabajadores Azucareros (FNTA), Condado, Topes de Collante, San Pedro, Manacas - Iznaga, Algarrobo, Pitajones, and Caracusey.

 Economy

 Nowadays, Trinidad's main industry is tobacco processing.
 The older parts of town are well preserved, as the Cuban tourism industry sees benefit from tour groups.
 In contrast, some parts of town outside the tourist areas are very run down and in disrepair, especially in the centre.
-Tourism from Western nations is major source of income in the city.
+Tourism from Western nations is a major source of income in the city.

 Tourism

 The city is located on the Caribbean coast near the Escambray Mountains.